siliconej/hackweekly/README.md

 # Hack Weekly
 A weekly/bi-weekly adventure in interesting code hacking experiment.

-I could be reached at siliconej@gmail.com
+I could be reached at siliconej (at) gmail.com

 ## Week 1: PDF Signautre Verification in Java, JavaScript, and Rust.